Oral Presentation Guidelines — Virtual

 - In preparation for the meeting, please download the test via the Zoom Test site (https://zoom.us/test).
 For the best experience, please use your webcam and test your audio.
 Note: For audio connection, you can use your computer audio/VOIP or dial in using the toll or toll-free numbers provided in the invitation.

 - If you are presenting live, you will “Share” your screen or document.
-Please ensure that your webcam is on so that attendees can view you during your presentation.
+Please ensure that your webcam is on so that attendees can see you during your presentation.

-- Question and Answer session will follow your presentation.
+- Q&A will follow your presentation.
 The session presider will read questions submitted by participants.

-- Please plan to join the meeting 15 minutes early in case there are any issues that need to be worked out.
+- Please plan to join the meeting 15 minutes early in case there are issues to resolve.

-- For instructions on creating a Zoom account, Click here.
+- Click here for instructions on creating a Zoom account.

 - Ensure your microphone, headphone or speakerphone is near you.